How Long Does Cologne Last on Skin?

 Perfume Expiry

+Every perfume consists of multiple fragrant compounds that make three notes- base note, middle note, and top note.
+Along with it, there are natural and synthetic oils.
+Over time, the chemical composition of fragrance starts changing, which may alter its aroma to some extent.
 Even though perfumes come with an expiry date, they don’t go bad in the same sense that food does.
 There is no hard and fast rule regarding their shelf life.
 As per the experts, you can continue using a bottle of cologne for four to five years.

 Chemical Composition of A Perfume

 Different compounds in a perfume contribute to its aroma and intensity.
 In fact, each scent has its own specific formula.
 After a few years, scents tend to become oxidized, acidic, or metallic.
 The oxygen molecules that enter the perfume bottle alter the fragrance molecules, leading to an overall change in the fragrance.
+However, the aroma of certain formulas can be maintained.
+For instance, citrus-based scents, when stored refrigerated, can stay longer.
+While some scent formulas are more prone to oxidizing, some may last longer than others.
+The more oxygen is above the juice, the faster it will oxidize, so experts suggest that once your favorite perfume bottle is almost airy, decant it into a travel spray.

 How To Tell That Your Perfume Is Expired?

-You may experience certain noticeable changes like-
+You may experience certain noticeable changes like

 • change in the odor of the top note